 Why use tracks?

 Tracks are ideal for learning new concepts in a specific order, as when onboarding new team members.
-Tracks combine the various PlusPlus content types (event types, articles, videos, and courses) into a single learning path, allowing you to utilize the versatility of the platform to engage team members.
+Tracks combine the various PlusPlus content types (event types, articles, videos, tasks, codelabs, and courses) into a single learning path, allowing you to utilize the versatility of the platform to engage team members.

 Here are the basic steps for building a track: